zsoltf/kryten/README.md

   end

-  # The worker can run on it's own and responds to the interrupt signal.
+  # The worker can run on it's own and responds to interrupt signals.
   Work.new.start        # loop run method in foreground Work.new.start_worker # loop run method in a thread

-  # Two or more workers can be managed by the Supervisor
-  tasks = []
-  tasks << FirstTask.new
-  tasks << SecondTask.new
-  Supervisor.start(tasks)
+  # A worker can have any number of child workers
+  class WorkList
+    include ThreadedTask
+  end

+  WorkList.new('app').workers do
+    [Work.new('task1'), Work.new('task2')]
+  end

+  # Run the work in separate processes instead of threads
+  class WorkList
+    include BackgroundTask
+  end

+  class Work
+    include BackgroundTask
+  end

+  WorkList.new('app').workers do
+    [Work.new('task1'), Work.new('task2')]
+  end

 ```